Clive Jones on Ecosystems, Economy and Society

 Clive Jones has spent much of his career studying how organisms physically and chemically modify the non-living environment, and the consequences for other species and ecological processes.
 This rapidly growing field of science pioneered by Jones is called Ecosystem Engineering.
 Dam-building beavers, earthworms plowing soil, and plants stabilizing sand dunes, and soil crusts made by microbes are a few of many examples of species engineering the environment.

 Humans are clearly ecosystem engineers par excellence; agriculture is but one case in point.
-Jones explores how ecosystem engineering principles can be applied to understanding human environmental modification, with the goal of improving practices so that there is less collateral adverse impact: for example, allowing rivers to meander, which provides food control, rather than straightening them.
+Jones explores how ecosystem engineering principles can be applied to understanding human environmental modification, with the goal of improving practices so that there is less collateral adverse impact: for example, allowing rivers to meander, which provides flood control, rather than straightening them.
 Of particular interest to Jones is the possibility of using nature’s engineers to do the work of environmental modification.
 Examples include reintroducing beaver to regulate hydrology and create habitats for species; using coral reefs, oyster reefs, mangroves, and salt grass to increase coastal protection and improve water quality; and reintroducing native earthworms in European farms to enhance soil fertility.

 Every winter, ski resorts groom trails using heavy machines that do a great job flattening the snow, but also compact the soil underneath.
 In the offseason, the compacted soil makes it hard for vegetation to regrow, so a lot of money is invested in re-vegetation.